NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Getting Started/index.rst

 Data Transfer
 =============

 Globus Connect Transfer is the most efficient way to transfer data between NOAA RDHPCS sites and external collaborators, such as NCAR, NCEP, and Princeton.
 You can manage transfers through a web interface, as well as from the command line interface (CLI).
-See  Globus Quickstart - rdhpcs-common-docs (noaa.gov) for a brief overview of the transfer process, and tps://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Globus_Online_Data_Transfer for complete information.
+See  `Globus Quickstart <https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Globus_Online_Data_Transfer#Quickstart>`_ for a brief overview of the transfer process, and `Globus Online Data Transfer <htps://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Globus_Online_Data_Transfer>`_ for complete information.